PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Method

 \subsection{Phase 2: Orientation Transformation Generation}

-After generating repeating unit conformations ${\mathcal{C}}^{u}$ conditioned on the polymer graph \(\mathcal{G}\) in the first phase, we need to generate the corresponding orientation transformations ${\mathcal{O}}$ of these repeating units based on \(\mathcal{G}\) and ${\mathcal{C}}^{u}$ in the second phase (expressed in Eq.~\ref{eq: define}).
+As expressed in Eq~\eqref{eq: define}, after generating repeating unit conformations ${\mathcal{C}}^{u}$ conditioned on the corresponding polymer graph \(\mathcal{G}\) in the first phase, we still need to generate the corresponding orientation transformations ${\mathcal{O}}$ of these repeating units based on \(\mathcal{G}\) and ${\mathcal{C}}^{u}$ in the second phase.

-Please note that, for each repeating unit's orientation transformation, i.e., $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$, we only need to consider the generation of rotation $\bm{R}_t$ because translation $\bm{t}_i$ can be determined automatically.
-As aforementioned, repeating unit conformations within the same polymer are partially overlapping (e.g., in Figure~\ref{fig: Concept}, the atom-1 of the current unit aligns with the atom-3 of the previous unit).
-Therefore, after applying rotation, the translation can be directly derived by aligning these overlapping atoms.
+In particular, as illustrated in Figure~\ref{fig: Concept}, repeating unit conformations within the polymer partially overlap (e.g., the atom-1 of the current repeating unit aligns with the atom-3 of the previous repeating unit).
+Therefore, for each repeating unit's orientation transformation, i.e., $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$, we only need to consider the generation of rotation $\bm{R}_i$ as the corresponding translation $\bm{t}_i$ can be directly derived by aligning those overlapping atoms after applying rotation $\bm{R}_i$.